SCROLL DOWN(the men’s, women’s, plus size fashion croquis templates are below this)

 A fashion croquis/ fashion flats template body can be a great tool when creating sketches or developing a line sheet.
 Because It keeps your proportions consistent when you trace all of your garments off of it, and gives you a paper “body” that you design on.

 Croquis templates can be printed and used again and again for designing by laying a semi-transparent page of sketch or copy paper over the page and sketching outfits or fashion garments onto the figure.
+Or, by screen shotting and importing into your digital drawing app.

 The Straight figure fashion croquis templates above and below can be used as a template for sketching flats for fashion design (fashion technical drawings) or used as a figure to trace over to create illustrations in static poses.
 This makes it easy to be very clear about garment details and landmarks on the body.
 Her legs look long, but notice her feet are extended– as if she were in high heels.